ksu-cs-textbooks/cis400/content/6-chapter/07-going-dynamic.md

 ![The full list of movies]({{<static "images/6.7.2.png">}})

 They're all there.
-You can scroll to the bottom to see for yourself!
+You can scroll all the way to the bottom.

 ### Adding Some Detail

 It might be interesting to see more information about the movies than just the title.
-Let's take full advantage of the details in our `Movie` class by expanding what is shown:
+Let's take advantage of the details in our `Movie` class by expanding what is shown:

 ```csharp
 <h1>Movies</h1>